oracle-livelabs/apex/apex-professional-hol22/3-calculate-fees-workflow/3-calculate-fees-workflow.md

   | Switch connections | Connections leading out of a Switch Activity.
 They are conditional in nature.                                      |
   {: title="List of Connection Types"}

-## Task 4: Add Inputs to the Doctor Appointments Workflow
+## Task 4: Add Inputs to the Calculate fees Workflow

 In this lab, you explore various aspects of workflow data using the example of a doctor appointment application that you are building.
 You will focus on understanding parameters, variables, activity variables, and additional data.

 Referring to the flow chart in Lab 1, illustrating the business logic, the appointment booking process initiates with the Hospital Staff submitting patient details to the system, marking the commencement of the workflow.

 The inputs to the workflow will be the patient details.
-In workflow terminlogy, these are called **Workflow Parameters**.
+In workflow terminology, these are called **Workflow Parameters**.

-You will define the following parameters for the Doctor Appointment Workflow:
+You will define the following parameters for the Calculate fees Workflow:
    BOOKING\_ID,
    DNO,
    PATIENT\_NAME, PATIENT\_EMAIL, REQUEST\_DATE, STATUS